Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 Chirality is important because chiral isomers are also called **optical isomers** which means that they polarize light (cause light to have a preferential direction).
 Polarization can be demonstrated through sunglasses: sunglasses are polarizing filters that allow light to pass through at only a certain angle, and block it otherwise, reducing the total light that enters (although still more than enough to see, because photons at any angle will have already randomly scattered everywhere).
 This allows sunglasses to block glare.
 For optical isomers, we refer to two types of isomers, $l$ isomers that rotate light clockwise, and $d$ isometers that rotate light counter-clockwise.
 However, when more than one isomer is present within a compound, we may not necessarily _observe_ polarization to occur, because a mixture could contain an equal amount of $l$ and $d$ isomers (we call this a **racemic mixture**), which cancel each other out.

-## Overview of the primary organic functional groups
+### Summary of the primary organic functional groups

 Recall that carbon has the ability to form incredibly-many compounds due to its ability to chain different groups of atoms together with its four bonds.
 Organic compounds are typically built of a mixture of such groups - functional groups - which we have discussed previously.
 A chart of the most common functional groups is given below: